📋 Schema Markup for AI Overviews: Research-Backed Implementation

 42.6% Opportunity Gap

-Most sites still don’t implement proper schema markup
+Most sites still don’t implement proper schema markup for AI Overviews

 - 45 million domains are using schema markup globally (Schema.org, 2024)